Keyri-Co/keyri-firebase-serverside-authentication/README.md

 A key feature of this project is that one Firebase user can be authenticated using either Firebase's built-in authentication interfaces or Keyri's passwordless and QR authentication system interchangeably.
 This is achieved by using Firebase's [custom token](https://firebase.google.com/docs/auth/admin/create-custom-tokens) functionality to create a custom token for the user that is then used to authenticate the user with your Firebase-based client application.
 The user, whether authenticated through Firebase methods or Keyri passwordless auth, is defined by its Firebase UID, thereby ensuring perfect consistency between the two auth flows.

-The live demo of this web project can be found here: [TODO: Link to live vercel app](https://firebase-server-auth-web.vercel.app/).
-The companion mobile app is available in its own repository [TODO: Link to Aditya's repo](), and a build of that app is available upon request via Testflight.
+The live demo of this web project can be found here: [LIVE DEMO](https://keyri-firebase-serverside-authentication.vercel.app/).
+The companion mobile app is available in its own repository [iOS App](https://github.com/Keyri-Co/firebaseServersideIos), and a build of that app is available upon request via Testflight.
 Please email [zain@keyri.com](mailto:zain@keyri.com) to request access.

 ### Assumptions